college_C2 (1)

 Dorm Room Snacks and Off-Campus Eating

-At many colleges, students are obliged to spend their first year or two living in dormitories.
+At many colleges, students are obliged to spend their first year or two living on campus.
 If you live in a dorm, you probably won’t be able to cook for yourself.
-Many campuses have rules against toasters and hot plates in dorms, since these appliances can pose a fire hazard.
+Many campuses have rules against toasters and hot plates in dorms, since these appliances pose a fire hazard.
 But you can certainly load up a bedroom dorm refrigerator with satisfying vegan staples.
 Nut butters, hummus, and soy milk are obvious choices.

 Local Restaurants and Natural Food Stores

-Another factor to consider when choosing a college is the extent of vegan-friendly dining located off campus.
-You can use Google or Happy Cow to scout out the local restaurants for the colleges that you’re considering.
-Don’t underestimate how much a terrific falafel restaurant near your school can add to your quality of life.
-Most universities and large colleges also have restaurants right on campus, which you should also scout out.
-These on-campus restaurants can range from homey coffee shops to Taco Bells.
+Another factor to consider when choosing a college is whether there are vegan-friendly restaurants located near campus.
+You can use Google Maps or Happy Cow to scout out those possibilities.
+Don’t underestimate how much a terrific falafel restaurant close to your school can add to your quality of life.
+Most universities and large colleges also have restaurants right on campus, that range from homey coffee shops to Taco Bells.
+While you’re researching all this, don’t forget to check into whether there are any natural foods stores near the colleges on your list.

-Also check into whether the schools you’re considering applying to have good natural foods stores nearby.
-If you’re on the meal plan, you probably won’t buy groceries or eat out often.
-But when you ultimately move off campus, you’ll really appreciate having access to vegan-friendly dining and a good natural foods store.
+If you’re on the school meal plan, you probably won’t buy groceries or eat out often.
+But when you ultimately move off campus, you’ll appreciate having access to vegan-friendly restaurants and a good natural foods store.

 Your First Vegan Kitchen